Momentum Maps and Stochastic Clebsch Action Principles: Stochastic Hamiltonian formulation

 If $(P, \omega)$ is a $2n$-dimensional symplectic manifold, the Liouville volume $\Lambda: = \frac{(-1)^{n(n-1)/2}}{n!} \omega \wedge\ldots \wedge \omega$ ($n$ times) is Hamiltonian.
 Indeed, since $\boldsymbol{\pounds}_{X_g} \omega=0$ for any $g \in C^{\infty}(P)$, it immediately follows that $\boldsymbol{\pounds}_{X_g} \Lambda=0$.

 \begin{corollary} Let $(P, \{ \cdot , \cdot \})$ be a boundaryless Poisson manifold and $\Lambda$ a Hamiltonian volume form on $P$.
-Relative to the $L^2$-inner product on $P$ defined by $\Lambda$, the formal adjoint of the linear operator $L$ defined in \eqref{generator} has the expression
+Relative to the $L^2$-inner product on $P$ defined by $\Lambda$, the formal adjoint of the linear operator $L$ defined in \eqref{generator} may be expressed as

 \end{corollary}